- 24X7Claim Assistance &

 Step 1 - Keep the required documents like previous policy details, vehicles’ registration number, in case you have selected add-ons, those details are required to.

-Step 2 - Just log on to your insurance providers’ website.
+Step 2 - Just log on to the official website of your insurance provider.

 Step 3 - Enter your plan details.